 - adhere to the Honorary Justice Code of Conduct

-- be reasonably available and reasonably active in the performance of his or her duties as a JP
+- be reasonably available and reasonably active in the performance of their duties as a JP volunteer

 - undertake and successfully complete training and professional development within identified timeframes.